-Further information is included in the Defined Benefit Pension Scheme notes.
+Further information is included in the Defined Benefit Pension Scheme notes in the Technical Annex to the accounts.

 Fair Value Measurement

 When the fair value of financial instruments cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs) their fair value is measured using the following valuation techniques: